scottyroges/MortgageMatrix/memory-bank/progress.md

 - ✅ MainLayout component
 - ✅ Home page component with Home Affordability Estimator
 - ✅ Monthly Payment Calculator page
+- ✅ How It Works page with detailed explanations of both calculators
 - ✅ Memory Bank documentation
 - ✅ InputField component with currency formatting
 - ✅ MinMaxSlider component for selecting ranges with dual thumbs